 Laura developed this conviction from her own legal background and experiences.
 After graduating from the University of Maryland, she moved to New York City and worked as a prosecutor in one of the largest and most challenging District Attorney’s offices in the county.
 Laura then worked with a sizable civil litigation firm in Manhattan before moving to a nonprofit in a general counsel and advocacy role.

 Although all of these experiences were valuable and informed her work, her true dream was to start her own employment law firm.
 Laura began The Noble Law in 2009 with the goal of providing exceptional employment law representation to individuals by focusing on our core values: collaboration, leadership, empathy, integrity, and innovation.
 As an employment attorney, her clients know that she genuinely cares about them and will work diligently to achieve the best possible outcomes on their behalf.
-Laura is a seasoned litigator and enjoys the excitement of this work as well as the satisfaction that comes from providing exceptional representation to her clients.
+As a certified mediator, she facilitates meaningful discussion and resolution between two disputing parties.
+Laura is a seasoned litigator and enjoys the excitement of this work as well as the satisfaction that comes from providing exceptional representation and guidance.
 Her primary areas of focus are pregnancy discrimination, caregiver discrimination, gender discrimination, and sexual harassment.

 - American Bar Fellows, Employment Law, 2015-present